DiffuGR: Generative Document Retrieval with Diffusion Language Models: Method

 \section{Method}

-In this section, we present details of the proposed DiffuGR.
-We first formulate the task of generative document retrieval in Section \ref{sec:taskform}.
-The construction of DocIDs is illustrated in Section~\ref{sec:docid}, then the training procedure of DiffuGR is described in Section \ref{sec:overview}.
-Finally, model inference is detailed in Section \ref{sec:inference}.
-Figure \ref{fig:pipeline} shows an overall view of the proposed DiffuGR.
+We begin by formalizing generative document retrieval in Section~\ref{sec:taskform}.
+Section~\ref{sec:docid} then introduces the construction of DocIDs, followed by a description of the DiffuGR training in Section~\ref{sec:overview}.
+Finally, we detail the inference process in Section~\ref{sec:inference}.
+An overview of DiffuGR is illustrated in Figure~\ref{fig:pipeline}.